Your first treasure hunt

 Keep the first hunt simple

-For a first build, use one object, Any Order, All Objects Required, and no hunt completion question.
+For a first build, use one object, let participants collect in any order, require all objects, and skip the end-of-hunt question.
 You can expand the experience once the core route works.

 What you will build